Paris King Henri IV Equestrian Statue History

 The Queen then commissioned a large marble base to be produced and she entrusted the work of the pedestal to the sculptor Pierre Francqueville, who was a pupil of Giambologna whilst in Florence, although at the time he was living in Paris.

-He made bas reliefs along with modelled captives that stood at the corners of the pedestal, and although the equestrian statue of King Henri IV was installed on the Ile de la Cite island in 1614, which was four years after the death of the king, it was only by 1618 that these captives were completed by the son in law of Francqueville, who was called Francesco Bordoni.
+He made bas reliefs along with modelled captives that stood at the corners of the pedestal, and although the Paris King Henri IV equestrian statue was installed on the Ile de la Cite island in 1614, which was four years after the death of the king, it was only by 1618 that these captives were completed by the son in law of Francqueville, who was called Francesco Bordoni.

 After this very first monument dedicated to a King of France was erected, others followed over time, along with other notable figures in the history of Paris, but then came the French revolution, and unfortunately numerous different statues, sculptures and other items were destroyed.

-And yes, you have guessed already, this equestrian bronze statue of King Henri IV was melted down during this time, yet the four Captives, as they are known, were spared of this fate due to the fact that they were classed as slender in design and paid tribute to a style of antiquities in France.
+And yes, you have guessed already, this Paris King Henri IV equestrian statue was melted down during this time, yet the four Captives, as they are known, were spared of this fate due to the fact that they were classed as slender in design and paid tribute to a style of antiquities in France.

 You may also be pleased to know that these four Captives sculptures are still in existence and are held within the fabulous Musee du Louvre Museum in the department of sculptures in France from the 17th and 18th centuries.

-However, the fact that you can still see an equestrian statue of King Henri IV today, means that there is a happy ending to the history of this statue in Paris.
+However, the fact that you can still see an equestrian statue of King Henri IV today, means that there is a happy ending to the history of this Paris statue.

 In fact, it was in the early part of the 1800s, after the Restoration, that a replica statue was constructed, and it was executed by the sculptor Francois Frederic Lemot, which was put in place in the same position on the Ile de la Cite island in 1818.